chrisjohnson16/astra-streaming-demo/README.md

     * Follow Step 1 on [this blog post](https://medium.com/building-the-open-data-stack/datastax-presents-snowflake-sink-connector-for-apache-pulsar-53629b196064)

 ### ElasticSearch Sink
 If you do not have an ElastSearch account, create a free trial account.
-Once done, create a deployment in the europe-west1 GCP region.  <b>Be sure to save the credentials that are provided</b>.
+Once done, create a deployment in the uscentral1 GCP region.  <b>Be sure to save the credentials that are provided</b>.
 You'll need them later.

-Once your deployment is ready, click on your deployment in the menu on the left.
+Once it is ready, click on your deployment in the menu on the left.
 This page will provide you with a number of items you'll need in later steps.
 * ElasticSearch url
 * Kibana url